telerik/maui-docs/controls/checkbox/migrate-from-xamarin.md

 ---
-title: Migrate from Xamarin.Forms
+title: Migrating from Xamarin
-page_title: .NET MAUI CheckBox Documentation - Migrate from Xamarin
+page_title: Migrating the CheckBox from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate from Xamarin.Forms CheckBox to .NET MAUI CheckBox control."
+description: "Learn how to migrate the Telerik UI for Xamarin CheckBox to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
-position: 1
+position: 20
 slug: checkbox-migrate-from-xamarin
 ---